ignaciotcrespo/frutilla/README.md

     at java.lang.reflect.Method.invoke(Method.java:511)
     ...

 It is helpful to see those descriptions in CI servers like jenkins.
 I really hate to see a failed UT in jenkins and start searching for it in the code to understand what is doing due to the name is something like "testParsingDataValidWhenNoUser".
-WTF, that method name can be hundred of things.
+WTF, that method name can be a hundred of things.
+What is the data?
+Why is not valid?
+And more.
 With the proper description I know exactly what is failing, and if the descriptions are linked to the specifications then we are 1 click of knowing the complete scenario to understan the problem.

+# Android

 Frutilla can be used also in **Android** using the excellent JUnit4 instrumentation runner **[AndroidJUnitRunner](http://developer.android.com/reference/android/support/test/runner/AndroidJUnitRunner.html)**